-If you have aid in excess of your tuition/fees and bookstore charges, a refund will be distributed to you through BankMobile for the balance after all semester charges have been made.
+If you have aid in excess of your tuition/fees and bookstore charges, a refund will be distributed to you through BankMobile Disbursements, a technology solution, powered by BMTX, Inc. for the balance after all semester charges have been made.
 Refunds will be generated once enrollment has been confirmed and received in the Financial Aid office.
-You can view the disbursement dates [link to Dates and Deadlines page] or view our institution’s contract with BankMobile, a division of Customers Bank.
+You can view the disbursement dates or view our third-party servicer contract for refund management.

 Summer aid is limited to students who have remaining Federal Pell Grant eligibility from the current academic year because of less than full-time enrollment during the previous fall and spring terms.

 If you are receiving financial aid, federal and state regulations require you to maintain satisfactory academic progress.
 One requirement is that you must complete at least 67% of the total cumulative credit hours attempted (e.g., for 50 attempted credit hours, you must complete at least 33).
 A second requirement is that you must maintain a cumulative 2.0 GPA in all coursework.
 Therefore, withdrawals, failing grades, and incompletes will count against you.
 Also, if you completely withdraw from college before the 60% point of the semester, you may be required to return all or part of the aid awarded to you.